sdiehl/wiwinwlh/tutorial.md

   run port (serve appAPI apiHandler)
 ```

-A fuller example will actually use the Bootstrap CSS framework to generate a
+**Full Example**

+As a second case, we consider a larger application which builds a user interface
-user interface which will enable the interface to send and receive form data
+which will enable the interface to send and receive data from the client to the
-form data.
+REST API.

 First we define a custom `User` datatype and using generic deriving we can
 derive the serializer from URI form data automatically.